pabsan-0/arduino-robotics/two-wheels-dummy/README.md

 - Connect to server
   - Powershell (may require activation of Telnet in 'Turn Windows features on or off')
   - Python interface
+    ```
+    from telnetlib import Telnet
+    with Telnet('192.168.1.10', '1234') as tn:
+      tn.interact()
+    ```

 #### Interfacing and controls:
-Commands are received via serial and parsed one character at once.
-The telnet server only takes them from a remote terminal to the serial bus.
+Commands are received in the Arduino via serial and parsed one character at a time.
+The telnet server only takes input from a remote terminal to the phone serial bus, so the input in the remote terminal is the same as it would be through a direct serial connection.
 - `f [L] [R]`: set forward mode.
 Set relative number of revolutions between the left and right wheels to control steering.
 - `r [L] [R]`: set reverse mode.
 Set relative number of revolutions between the left and right wheels to control steering.
 - `s [rpm]`: set a base speed in RPM.
 The range 3-15 seems to work for the setup.
 - `t [sec]`: Move in the specified direction for a number of seconds.
 Example valid commands:
 ```
 f11                   # Set straight forward direction.